Personnel Policy Manual

 *Communicate with District Director any questions or concerns

-Train District substitutes to effectively handle basic Library functions including (but not limited to) circulation of materials, basic reference assistance, issuing patron library cards, collecting fines and fees, requesting materials for borrowers, shelving materials, and rotation of materials
+Train District substitutes to effectively handle basic Library functions including (but not limited to) circulation of materials, basic reference assistance, issuing patron library cards, collecting fines and fees, requesting materials for borrowers, completing daily pull lists, shelving materials, and rotation of materials

 *Seek approval from primary unit of government